lavafroth/silos/README.md

 ### v1 API

-V1 snippets are stored in the KDL format on a per-language basis in directories under `./snippets/v1`.
+V1 snippets are stored in the KDL format inside per-language directories under `./snippets/v1`.
 They must conform to the following structure

 ``` kdl
 desc "describes the snippet"